junzhanghw/draft-deshpande-multi-verifier/draft-deshpande-rats-multi-verifier.md

 # Reference Use Cases
-This section covers a number of generic use cases that demonstrates Multi Verifier applicability, independent of specific solutions.
+This section covers generic use cases that demonstrate Multi Verifier applicability, independent of specific solutions.
 The purpose is to provide motivation for various aspects of the architecture presented in this document.
 Many other use cases exist; this document does not contain a complete list.